oluwadami123/Business-Analyst-Interview-question-with-SQL/README.md

 b. results table.
 You can find the first sample question in the following images below:

-1. Election

-![SQL_initerview question 1](https://github.com/user-attachments/assets/7cbde44a-e771-4bba-bd67-1a90adedea9f)

-![SQL question 1](https://github.com/user-attachments/assets/828caea1-0f44-4279-a27b-e3cf38783491)

-![SQL question 3PNG](https://github.com/user-attachments/assets/a71fd195-4a94-40fd-a277-c591dcdb09ae)

 Solutions:
 First, I joined the two tables using a Full Inner Join based on their IDs since there were no nulls in the tables.
 Then, I selected only the important columns relevant to my analysis.
  Next, I used a window function ( RANK() ) to rank each candidate's votes according to their constituencies.
 Finally, I inserted the entire query into a Common Table Expression (CTE) and extracted only the candidates whose party had the highest votes in their constituencies.

+![SQL_initerview question 1](https://github.com/user-attachments/assets/7cbde44a-e771-4bba-bd67-1a90adedea9f)

+![SQL question 1](https://github.com/user-attachments/assets/828caea1-0f44-4279-a27b-e3cf38783491)

+![SQL question 3PNG](https://github.com/user-attachments/assets/a71fd195-4a94-40fd-a277-c591dcdb09ae)

 ![Election 1](https://github.com/user-attachments/assets/9911508e-6b1b-4628-8aab-afd89c8d3222)